-Jean-Marc Parant Director representing the employees Nati Fren onality: ich Shares owned: 35 Voting rights: 65 Committee: • Ethics and Governance Committee Bic ography and experience Ethics and Governance Committee Date of birth: 28 September 1959 Date of 1st appointment: 27 November 2018 Term of office: Jean-Marc Parant has been designated Director representing the employees by the Central Works Council on 27 November 2018.
+Jean-Marc Parant Director representing the employees Nationality: French Shares owned: 35 Voting rights: 65 Committee: Biography and experience

+Ethics and Governance Committee

+28 September 1959

+27 November 2018

+Jean-Marc Parant has been designated Director representing the employees by the Central Works Council on 27 November 2018.

 Employee of the Ipsen Group since January 1989, he is currently Head of Digital Learning Solutions and was previously Training Director.
-He thus contributed to the implementation of the training management system within the Ipsen Group, notably through dedicated digital platforms.
-Jean-Marc Parant is graduated from the Bordeaux School of Medicine, specialized in the field of medical informatics (artificial intelligence and data bases) and graduated in statistics.
-He is also an expert in Training and Digital learning.
-2022 Shareholders' Meeting Positions and functions currently held Within the Ipsen Group or its main shareholders: n Outside the Ip shareholders: sen Group or its main Listed company: Listed compare ny: Ipsen SA (France), Director representing the employees esenting None Non listed cor npany: Non listed company: Ipsen Pharma SAS, Head of Digita Learning Solutions al Positions previously held that expired during tl he last five years None
+He thus contributed to the implementation of the training management system within the Ipsen Group, notably through dedicated digital also all oxport in framing and Digital loanning.
+Positions and functions currently held Within the Ipsen Group or its main shareholders: Outside the Ipsen Group or its main shareholders: Listed company: Ipsen S.A.
+(France), Director representing the employees Listed company: None Non listed company: Ipsen Pharma SAS, Head of Digital Learning Solutions Non listed company: None Positions previously held that e expired during the last five years